Omniscient Reader's Viewpoint: Characters

 Persephone (Queen of the Darkest Spring) is a co-leader of the "Underworld" nebula and the wife of Hades.
 She is a powerful constellation that took interest in Dokja at the beginning of the story.
+She helps him numerous times to gain his footing once he's been made into a Constellation and earn the respect and fear of his fellow Constellations.
+She's part of the Gourmet Association as later seen in the novel.